delboyy/Sacred-site/docs/PROJECT_STATUS.md

 ### 1. Marketing Site Implementation
 - ✅ Structured the single-page experience (`public/index.html`) with hero, benefits, testimonials, and product storytelling.
 - ✅ Implemented responsive navigation (desktop/mobile) with smooth hash routing and an external Ghost blog link (`https://blog.sacredapothecary.xyz`).
+- ✅ Improved mobile nav behaviour so external links close the menu before opening in a new tab.
 - ✅ Maintained Astro-powered About/Product pages with shared layouts and styling parity.
 - ✅ Preserved the Astro blog route with a "coming soon" empty state for future native posts while removing outdated placeholders.